openavatar/openavatar.dev/docs/README.md

 ##### parameters

-- `name`: The authorization group name to use for the route handler
+- `name`: The authorization group name to use for the route
-- `handler`: The handler object, which describes what to do when the authorization has failed
+- `options`: additional information about the protection
-  - `redirect`: The web route to redirect to.
+  - `redirect`: The web route to redirect to when logged out.
 For example you can set up an additional route that displays a web page when logged out.
   - `render`: The HTML file path to render when logged out.
-  - `json`: The JSON to return when the request was made as an API request (not a website)
+  - `json`: The JSON object to return when logged out, and the request was made as an API request (not a website)
+  - `walletconnect`: The Walletconnect Infura ID, to support mobile wallets.
+  - `fresh`: `true` to display all accounts from the wallet and let the user select, or `false` to use the default account (The default is `false` if not specified. `false` takes two fewer clicks from the user than the `true` option)

 The difference between the `redirect` and the `render` option is that, the `redirect` sends the user to a different designated route (for example a `/login` route), whereas `render` DOES NOT take the user to any other URL but just displays the supplied HTML.